jahidulpabelislam/orm/README.md

 #### `$dataMapping: array`

 This array defines the structure of your entity and maps to your database columns.
-Each key is a property name and the value is an array with:
+Each key is a column name and the value is an array with:

 - `type` (required): One of: `string`, `int`, `float`, `array`, `date`, `date_time`, `belongs_to`, `has_one`, `has_many`
 - `default_value`
 - `entity`: The related entity class name (required for relationship types)
-- `column`: The foreign key column name for `belongs_to` (defaults to `{property}_id`)
+- `column`: The foreign key column name for `belongs_to` (defaults to `{key}_id`)
 - `cascade_delete`: Whether to delete related entities when this entity is deleted (for `has_one` and `has_many` types)

 ```php